tom-seddon/beeb_test_os/README.md

 treated as matching, and you will have to manually figure out what the combined mask for further tests should be.
 Apologies!

-## Visual bits test (doesn't use RAM)
+## Visual bits test

-Writes a configurable value - initially zero - to all 32 KB of main RAM, so you can see the effect on screen.
-(This only affects main RAM.
+Writes a configurable value - initially zero - to displayable RAM, so you can see the effect on screen.
-Extra RAM on B+ or Master is not filled.)

 Tap F to refill memory with the existing value.